In the News

 February 13 2018

-The Times reported that the Elderly are waiting longer for hip fracture operations.
+The Times reported that elderly people are waiting longer for hip fracture operations.

 January 17 2018

-The Scottish Times reported that six-month delays for routine hip surgery were now routine.
+The Scottish Times reported that delays of six months for hip surgery were now commonplace.